ArcGIS: Other products

 For non-commercial purposes, Esri offers a home use program with a lower annual license fee.

+Developer products

 ArcGIS Engine

-The ArcGIS Engine is an ArcGIS software engine, a developer product for creating custom GIS desktop applications.
+ArcGIS Engine is an ArcGIS software engine, a developer product for creating custom GIS desktop applications.

 ArcGIS Engine provides application programming interfaces (APIs) for COM, .NET, Java, and C++ for the Windows, Linux, and Solaris platforms.
 The APIs include documentation and a series of high-level visual components to ease building ArcGIS applications.

 ArcGIS Engine includes the core set of components, ArcObjects, from which ArcGIS Desktop products are built.
 With ArcGIS Engine one can build stand-alone applications or extend existing applications for both GIS and non-GIS users.
 The ArcGIS Engine distribution additionally includes utilities, samples, and documentation.

 One ArcGIS Engine Runtime or ArcGIS Desktop license per computer is necessary.